AlanClaudino/estudos/GIT notes.md

 - `git reset HEAD filename` retrieve a file from the latest commit into the staging area

 - `git checkout (commit hash) filename` retrieve a file from a previous commit

+## .gitignore

+We list on this file all files or directories in our repo we do not want git to track.